hermeznetwork/hermez-docs/mkdocs/docs/zkEVM/Basic-Concepts/introduction.md

 The executor is in fact an interpreter of an assembly language called zkASM.
-The zkASM language is used to build a program called zkROM that when executed by the Executor provides a suitable execution trace.
+The zkASM language is used to build a program called zkEVM-ROM that when executed by the Executor provides a suitable execution trace.
-In the zkROM program, each EVM opcode is implemented with a set of zkASM instructions.
+In the zkEVM-ROM program, each EVM opcode is implemented with a set of zkASM instructions.
 Each instruction utilizes a row of the execution trace matrix, also known as a "step" of the zkEVM.